 Power and control issues are not always the same.
 What are its complexities?
 How do you identify it?
 Is it always bad or abusive?
 Are you perpetrating it?
 How do you know if you are, or not?
 What is the difference between a relationship marked by one-sided power and control, and a healthy relationship where there’s occasional problems?
 What place does gender, sexuality, race and socio-economic status have in the dynamics of power and control?
 What tactics do men use who control their female partners?
 How do women cope when their male partner psychologically abuses and controls them?
 What role do journalists, teachers and sports coaches have in enabling school bullying and domestic violence to occur?
 Why do women stay with abusive partners?
 Why do men need to be controlling?
 How do you set boundaries with control freaks?
 Why should you?
 What is the relevance of shame in motivating men or women to be controlling?
-What are the physical and psychological effects for victims of emotional abuse?
+What are the physical and psychological effects for victims of coercive control and emotional abuse?

 These, and many more questions are explored in this website.
 This website is continually being updated, so if you don’t find the information you want now, you can subscribe (using your newsreader, or by email) to be kept in touch as articles are uploaded.

 To find out more about Clare and this SpeakOutLoud website click on the following: